BRUSSELS - Teams of journalists working on a grant-supported story can get assistance from an experienced mentor. Here’s why that is a good thing.

 An additional, experienced team member can bring a lot of extra know-how to the table.
 Journalists specialize in all kinds of things, from migration or intelligence services to healthcare and art, so there is a mentor out there for every project.
 For our Money Trail grants, for example, mentors like Mathiason offer the financial knowledge that is indispensable for these kinds of investigations: insight in bookkeeping, property location, fiscal legislation etc.

 5) Access to a network of skilled journalists

 A mentor doesn’t come alone: they bring with them their network of contacts.
 Mathiason explains that Finance Uncovered has good contacts with a lot of talented people in especially Africa and Asia.
 They have more than once helped journalists find a colleague to work with in those regions.

 6) Find the perfect wording

 Researching investigative stories can be risky business, but so can publishing them.
 People in power can go to great lengths to fight your story.
 A few wrong words or an unfortunately formulated sentence can be the difference between a lawsuit and no lawsuit.
-A mentor might better know what is possible to say without creating too much damage.
+A mentor might better know what is possible to say without creating legal risk.
 For that reason, Mathiason offers editing help as a mentor, too, making sure that the wording doesn’t bring the team or the platform in legal difficulties.
 This is especially relevant when it concerns more technical stories.

 Author: Raf Njotea